-- As a basis for discussions with industry representatives on advertising standards and the application of self-regulation to DMC and, where appropriate, nonbinding consultation with external stakeholders; - As an aid in identifying any structural and/or procedural changes (juries, enforcement, sanctions and monitoring etc) which may be needed to extend an SRO's remit; - As a basis for discussions between SROs and key DMC operators and associations which are not already in membership of the SRO, with a view to them recognising the SRO's code and its role; - As a means of identification and assessment of an SRO's needs in terms of resources (i.e. technical and logistical support, additional personnel, staff training and creating awareness).
+- As a basis for discussions between SROs and key digital marketing operators and associations which are not already in membership of the SRO, with a view to them recognising the SRO's code and its role; - As a means of identification and assessment of an SRO's needs in terms of resources (i.e. technical and logistical support, additional personnel, staff training and creating awareness).